Blending

 ) or it is fully transparent (an alpha value of 0.0

+Before we get into that we first need to learn how to load a transparent texture.
 To load textures with alpha values there's not much we need to change. stb_image

 automatically loads an image's alpha channel if it's available, but we do need to tell OpenGL our texture now uses an alpha channel in the texture generation procedure: